 PREbiotic – Prebiotics are the “non-digestible” parts of the food we eat, such as fiber.
 Prebiotics are a nondigestible food ingredient that promotes the growth of beneficial microorganisms in the intestines.

 PRObiotic – A probiotic is a live (good) bacteria that you’re consuming.
 The more types of friendly gut bacteria we harbor, the better job of digestion the gut does, and the less chance that a particular food or food component will upset it or trigger a harmful inflammatory response.
+Take the 7 day Poop Fix challenge to heal your gut.
 Here are some of the most potent probiotic foods:

 - Fermented vegetables (kimchi, sauerkraut, carrots, green beans, beets, lacto-fermented pickles, traditional cured Greek olives)